 Once again, the animals aid the kongs on their adventure to rescue Donkey and Diddy and stop the kremling krew.

-Enguarde - The swordfish returns once again to poke at any enemies wishing to hurt our heroes.
+- Enguarde - The swordfish returns once again to poke at any enemies wishing to hurt the heroes.

 Parry - When released from the crate, Parry flies above Dixie and Kiddy Kong’s heads and helps them reach certain treasures that couldn’t be obtained otherwise.